rmyasin/NRI-CSA_Data_Processing/README.md

 There are different data processing pipelines for the various sections of the project:

+# Hardware setup
+See here for pics from JHU for approximate locations of everything: https://drive.google.com/open?id=1cHu61ssXBqyianDi32pspqacFKgvVQmF

 # Pre-Processing for System Calibration

 ## Tip Calibration Procedure